dhis2/dhis2-docs/src/developer/web-api/metadata.md

   "change": ...
 }
 ```
-The JSON type of the `change` value depends on the proposal `type` analogous to
-when a proposal is initially made.
+The JSON type of the `change` value depends on the proposal `type` analogous to when a proposal is initially made.

-### Reject a Metadata Change Proposal { #webapi_metadata_proposals_reject }
+### Reject a metadata change proposal { #webapi_metadata_proposal_reject }
 To reject an open proposal use `DELETE` on the proposal resource

     DELETE /api/metadata/proposals/<uid>

 This changes the status of the proposal conclusively to `REJECTED`.
 No further changes can be made to this proposal.
 It is kept as a documentation of the events.

-### List Metadata Change Proposals { #webapi_metadata_proposals_list }
+### List metadata change proposals { #webapi_metadata_proposal_list }
 All proposals can be listed:

     GET /api/metadata/proposals/